Contact Nikolaos Toumasis

 Background

-Prior to his PhD, Nikolaos Toumasis graduated in 2006 from Technical School Aviation (Military Academy) from the Air Training Command.
-In 2007, Nikolaos gained a degree in Civil Aviation for the Certification Program ‘Introductory Training Air Traffic Controllers’ with a specialisation from the Air Force as an Air Traffic Controller.
+Prior to his PhD, Sergeant Nikolaos Toumasis graduated in 2006 from Technical School Aviation (Military Academy) from the Air Training Command.
+In 2007, Nikolaos gained a degree in Civil Aviation for the Certification Program ‘Introductory Training Air Traffic Controllers’ with a specialisation from the Hellenic Air Force as an Air Traffic Controller.
 In 2012 he gained a BSc from the Faculty of the Department of Physics at the University of Ioannina.
 His MBA degree is in Human Resource Management and Leadership from Cardiff Metropolitan University.
 Furthermore, his MBA dissertation was entitled: 'The role of Human Resource Management in preventing occupational stress in Air Traffic Controllers in the European Union (Period 2010-2014)'.
 He obtained a MSc degree in Atmospheric Sciences and the Environment, and his dissertation was entitled 'Biometeorology of Airports', measuring pressure, wind velocity, temperature and humidity, outgoing long wavelength radiation, absorbed by atmosphere (Earth's Radiation Budget), fluid mechanics, and Climate Change-Impacts and Mitigation.
 His (F119-MAT) Postgraduate Research (PhD) at Heriot-Watt University, Department of Maths, concerned developing techniques of data assimilation in numerical weather prediction and climate change modelling, basic regression analysis, variational approaches, Kalman filtering, Bayesian inference approach, formulating and implementing the Optimal Interpolation, 3-DVAR, and 4-DVAR approaches, and Lorentz.
 Nikolaos' dissertation was about 'Data assimilation implementation on Quasigeostrophic fluid model', using Matlab for research problems, selection, and interpretation of the prior and posterior distributions.

 His main areas of expertise include landscape ecology, woodland ecology, restoration ecology, and spatial ecology, investigating the consequences of anthropogenic disturbances and the effectiveness of conservation actions with a focus on finding effective ways to restore biodiversity, ensuring UK woodlands and grasslands are protected and resilient to future environmental changes.
 Benefiting from the broad nature of ecology and working as a meteorologist-climatologist at the Laboratory of Meteorology (University of Ioannina), he has been exposed to an extensive range of subjects, from climate change to new technologies of remote sensing.
 Having studied the specialised courses, Bioclimatology, Meteorology, and Geophysics for Environmental Scientists GGE NERC Geophysics course at Keele University, he has gained essential knowledge in Environmental Sciences, and he has acquired the essential skills of systematic research, analytical thinking, and restoration ecology evaluation.
-He is a graduate member of the Institute of Environmental Engineers, Royal Society of Edinburgh, British Ecological Society, IAGRE, European Geosciences Union, and The Douglas Bomford Trust.
+He is a graduate member of the Royal Academy of Engineering, Institute of Environmental Engineers, Royal Society of Edinburgh, British Ecological Society, BSSS, IAGRE, European Geosciences Union, and The Douglas Bomford Trust.

 Current activities